phenology/cgc/manuscript/joss_cgc_paper.md

 The CGC package implements an optional, secondary cluster refinement step based on the k-means method [@Wu:2016] and optimized using the Silhouette metric [@Rousseeuw:1987] as implemented in the scikit-learn package [@Pedregosa:2011].
 This secondary grouping is based on statistical properties of the co- or tri-clusters (see the [package documentation](https://cgc.readthedocs.io)) and helps to better capture the patterns hidden in the data.

+# Related Software
+Within the Python ecosystem a number of co-/bi-clustering implementations based on a range of algorithms exist.
+However, prominent examples are often focused on very specific applications, such as the CoCLust package, designed for term document clustering.
+More general packages such as the, e.g. the Spectral Coclustering implementation in scikit-learn are often focussed on specific classes of problems, i.e. those of block-diagonal form, or make use of euclidean distances applied to the construcuted cluster values in the determining and evaluating these.
+In comparison, CGC makes use of an informattion theory based distance metric which consider the global information content of the matrix.
+Furthermore, CGC is also uniquely designed from the outset for performant use with 'big data'.

 # Software package overview
 The CGC software is structured in the following main modules, details of which are described in the [online package documentation](https://cgc.readthedocs.io):